vwt604/weather-app/README.md

 # weather-app

-A simple weather app using OpenWeather API.
+A vanilla weather app using OpenWeather API.